bitnami/charts/redmine/charts/mariadb/README.md

 ## Introduction

-Bitnami charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers, on a Kubernetes cluster, that are ready to handle production workloads.
+Bitnami charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers on a Kubernetes cluster that are ready to handle production workloads.

 This chart bootstraps a [MariaDB](https://github.com/bitnami/bitnami-docker-mariadb) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.